 Later, all platforms on Utsira High were connected to power from shore, including Gina Krog (2023), the Sleipner field centre and Gudrun (both in 2024).

-The platforms Troll B and Troll C were partially electrified in 2024.
+The platforms Troll B and Troll C were partially electrified in 2024, and the goal is that Troll C will be fully electrified in 2027.

 Approved projects in the execution phase